 Promoting mental health literacy, reducing stigma, creating a supportive campus culture, and ensuring that faculty, staff and students have the resources to help them understand mental health issues, and improve coping skills, are key to building mental health and to living, learning, and working well—this is what Thrive is all about!

 Thrive is a mindset and (this year) a month-long series of events focused on helping everyone at UBC explore their path to mental health.
 What started at UBC as a conversation between colleagues about the importance of reducing stigma associated with mental health, has grown into a movement celebrated at numerous campuses across Canada, providing opportunities for important conversations about mental health to take place.
 Thrive also supports UBC's broader goals around mental health literacy, outlined in the Wellbeing Strategic Framework.

 Let's Thrive UBC!

-This November, we’re celebrating 10 years of Thrive at UBC, with a month of events and initiatives focused on building mental health through the Thrive 5.
+This November, we celebrated 10 years of Thrive at UBC, with a month of events and initiatives focused on building mental health through the Thrive 5.
 You can Thrive 365 by considering how the Thrive 5 can be implemented in your day-to-day life.

 Thrive is a joint initiative and collaboration between UBC Human Resources, Health Promotion & Education (Vancouver), Health and Wellness (Okanagan), and UBC Wellbeing.

 Thrive events are planned by a number of partners, and are intended to represent a diverse range of experiences and perspectives, beyond the Thrive 5.
 The Thrive committee recognizes that mental health is very individual and invites our campus community to explore their path to mental health—whatever that may look like.